James4Ever0/notes/以ai为读者群体的作家 - human thoughts 2.md

 ---

 remember key details before closing window, what is it for? how to get back? other features and leads?
 Category?
+It's like window minimize in ists most compact form

 ---